wavefrontHQ/docs/pages/doc/csp_migration.md

 ## What Happens with the Operations for Applications API Tokens?

-During the process of onboarding your Operations for Applications service to VMware Cloud services, the Operations for Applications API tokens **are not** migrated to VMware Cloud services.

-Operations for Applications on VMware Cloud services supports authentication with:
+During the process of onboarding your Operations for Applications service to VMware Cloud services, the Operations for Applications API tokens **are not** migrated to VMware Cloud services, because Operations for Applications on VMware Cloud services supports authentication with:

 * VMware Cloud services API tokens associated with user accounts.
 * Server to server OAuth apps credentials, that is, app ID and app secret.
 The server to server OAuth app must belong to the organization that is running the Operations for Applications service.

 You must exchange a VMware Cloud services API token or the credentials (ID and secret) of server to server OAuth app for a VMware Cloud services **access token**.

-You should incrementally replace your Operations for Applications API tokens with VMware Cloud services API tokens and server to server OAuth apps.

-For backward compatibility, all of your API tokens are **preserved** in Operations for Applications.
+For backward compatibility, all of your API tokens are **preserved** in Operations for Applications as follows:

 * The Operations for Applications API tokens associated with user accounts are **no longer**  editable.
 The users can still use, view, and revoke their Operations for Applications API tokens until they expire, but they **cannot** generate new ones.
 * The Operations for Applications API tokens associated with service accounts are editable, because we still support them for a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens).

+You should incrementally [replace](#how-to-replace-an-operations-for-applications-api-token-with-a-vmware-cloud-services-access-token) your Operations for Applications API tokens with VMware Cloud services API tokens and server to server OAuth apps.

 {% include tip.html content="From now on, all users must generate VMware Cloud services API tokens for their accounts and exchange them for access tokens.
 Users with the VMware Cloud **Organization Owner**, **Organization Administrator**, or **Organization Member** with **Developer** roles can create server to server OAuth apps and exchange the app credentials for access tokens."%}